mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_optimization.md

 We run VGG16 inference script in MindSpore [ModelZoo](https://gitee.com/mindspore/models/blob/master/README.md#) , and each step cost almost 113.79ms, with a poor performance.

-As we observed on the MindInsight UI page, the forward propagation in the step trace is too long, which may indicate that operators performance can be optimized.
+As we observed on the MindSpore Insight UI page, the forward propagation in the step trace is too long, which may indicate that operators performance can be optimized.
 In a single card training or inference process, the forward time consumption is usually considered whether there is a operator that can be optimized for the time consumption.

 ![long_fp_bp](images/profiler_case2_long_fp_bp.png)